Adriana Daz is still alive at the table tennis tournament in Slovenia - ExBulletin

 Adriana Daz is still alive at the table tennis tournament in Slovenia

-The Puerto Rican tennis player Adriana Diaz advanced in the women’s singles tournament of the WTT participant Lasko 2021, held in Slovenia, by beating the Slovenian in the best 32 . round Alexandra Vovki by a score of 3-0 in a game held this Thursday.
+The Puerto Rican tennis player Adriana Diaz advanced in the women’s singles tournament of the WTT participant Lasko 2021, held in Slovenia, beating the Slovenian in the best 32 . round Alexandra Vovkic by a score of 3-0 in a game held this Thursday.

-Daz will face Zeng Jian, from Singapore, in the round of top 16, tomorrow, Friday, at 12:45 PM Puerto Rico time.
+Daz will take on Singapore’s Zeng Jian at 12:45 p.m.
+Puerto Rico time tomorrow, Friday.

-Melanie Diaz, who also played in this event, fell for Chilean Daniela Ortega. with 3-1.
+Melanie Diaz, who also played in this event, fell to Chilean Daniela Ortega. with 3-1.

-On the other hand, the sisters Diaz advanced to the top eight round in the women’s doubles tournament by beating Slovenian duo Tjasa Novak and Lara Opeks 3-1.
+On the other hand, sisters Diaz pushed through to the top eight in the women’s doubles tournament by beating Slovenian duo Tjasa Novak and Lara Opeks 3-1.

 In the quarterfinals, the Puerto Ricans will face the fourth seed of the event tomorrow, Slovenians Katarina Strazar and Lea Paulin in a match that will be at 5:40 AM.

-At the end of this competition, both players – together with Brian Afandor, Daniely Ros and Daniel Gonzlez– They will head to Peru from November 13-19 for the Pan American Championship and finish the year in the finals of the World Table Tennis Championships, which will take place November 23-19 in Houston, Texas.
+At the end of this competition, both players – along with Brian Afandor, Daniely Ros and Daniel Gonzlez They head to Peru from November 13-19 for the Pan American Championship and finish the year in the finals of the World Table Tennis Championships, which take place November 23-19 in Houston, Texas.

 .